Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > - For the cards to have the same size, you have to add "d-flex" and "flex-column" to the class card-body -> class="card-body d-flex flex-column".

 ### 5.5 Searchbar for different user defined configurations
-- In Order to make our website even more interactive and advanced, we included input fields that determine the search parameter.
+- In order to make our website even more interactive and advanced, we included input fields that determine the search parameter.
     > **Location:**
     > - Default: Current location based on user's IP address
     > - Input: City name, coordinates, or specific address